spatialos/UnrealGDK/docs/content/singleton-actors.md

 ## Setting up Singleton Actors

-To properly set up Singleton Actors for your project, you need to:
+To set up Singleton Actors for your project, you need to:
 1. Register Singleton Actors by tagging them with the `SpatialType=Singleton` class attribute.
-1. Add the generated components to the UnrealWorker worker configuration file
+1. Add the generated components to the UnrealWorker worker configuration file.

 ### Registering Singleton Actors